acuarica/jnif/README.md

 JNIF includes a data-flow analysis for stack map generation, a complication necessary for any library that provides editing and encoding support for modern JVMs with split-time verification.
-It is written in C++11 [5],
+It is written in C++11,
 in an object-oriented style similar to Java-based class rewriting APIs.

 # Documentation

-The complete API documentation is available online at.
+The complete API documentation is available online at

 http://acuarica.bitbucket.org/jnif/docs/